xishijun/landslide-susceptibility-data/README.md

 This project implements the complete workflow described in the paper:

 > **A Novel Three‑Layer Stacking Ensemble with Geological‑Mechanism Constrained Sampling for Interpretable Landslide Susceptibility Modeling**
-> Shijun Xi, Jian Xiao, Lin Zen, Liping Teng, Tao Luo, Hongzuan Chen
+> Shijun Xi, Jian Xiao, Lin Zen, Tao Luo

 The repository contains a full implementation of three stacking ensemble algorithms, a unified data preprocessor, model evaluation and comparison tools, uncertainty analysis modules, and prediction utilities.